Bridgetek/EveApps-BT82X/SampleApp/Audio/Readme.txt

 ================================================================================

 1. INTRODUCTION
-    This project contains example code for sound functionality of EVE.
+    This project contains example code for audio functionality of EVE.

 2. FOLDER Structure
     ├───Project